By Brian Luke Seaward, Ph.D.

 Stalking the Wild Pendulum, Itzak Bentov – 1988.
 Those with a scientific mind will find solid ground to stand with this physicist’s examination of the great mystery through the lens of quantum physics.
 From energy healing to an explanation of the kundalini experience, you can see the world quite differently with this book.

 Hero with a Thousand Faces, Joseph Campbell – 1949.
-As a cultural mythologist, Campbell illustrated the hero’s journey though a tapestry of stories, myths, legends and fables from all over the world.
+As a cultural mythologist, Campbell illustrated the hero’s journey through a tapestry of stories, myths, legends and fables from all over the world.
 From the departure stage, through the initiation, and ultimately the return home, we are reminded that we are never alone and have spiritual assistance from point where the seen and unseen worlds merge.

 The Portable Jung, Joseph Campbell – 1971.
 Even Jung thought his work was hard to understand: he once said, “I am glad I am Jung and not a Jungian.”
 Campbell met the challenge of Jung’s writings by distilling his collective works into an easily digestible read.
 To understand consciousness, to obtain what Jung called psychic equilibrium, we must master the language of the unconscious mind.
 This book can be part of that understanding.